ROJ-ITALY/Docker-roj-demokit/README.md

 * Paola Martiner <paola.martiner@roj.com>

 ## Description
 This repository contains the sources of the docker image that can be used to build yocto images for roj-demokit.
-Based on this repository, a docker image can be built, which can be used to build yocto images.
+Based on this repository, a docker image can be downloaded (docker pull) or built.

 ## Requirements